 The coronavirus named COVID-19 is a new virus which has struck the world.
-It does not treat people equally but factors such as gender, social class, race and much more, determine the risk of infection with serious disease or even death.
+It does not treat people equally but factors such as gender, social class, race and much more, determine the risk of infection with serious disease or death.
 What was initially one chapter has become three to examine some of the clinical features and inequalities, as well as the science behind it and the lessons we must learn from the pandemic.
+As time has gone on, there is so much more to write, but I have also returned to delete what I think may now be omitted, to keep this a reasonable length.

 This chapter will contain the following headings: